BacHaSoftware/show_hide_password/README.md

 🌟 <code>View password on login</code>: allows users to hide or show the password when entering the login password.

+🌟 <code>Entering the password easier</code>: Making entering the password easier and avoiding confusion.

 <!-- GETTING STARTED -->
 ## Getting Started